Beckhoff/TF2000_Server_Samples/Snippets/DebuggingInit.md

 There are also other methods provided by the `TcHmiApplication.AsyncDebugHost` property to configure debugging and wait synchronously or asynchronously for a debugger to be attached to the current process.

+## Requirements

+The `TcHmiApplication.AsyncDebugHost` property is available since version `1.12.753.2331`.